-Bringing up the term MSG in a discussion typically elicits a negative reaction.
-This is because numerous individuals hold the belief that monosodium glutamate is harmful to one’s well-being.
+Bringing up MSG in a discussion frequently elicits a negative reaction because many people believe that monosodium glutamate can be harmful to their well-being.

 However, in the plant world, when used as a fertilizer, this food additive is exceptionally beneficial to plant health.